ddev/ddev/docs/users/troubleshooting.md

 Failed to start yoursite: Unable to listen on required ports, localhost port 80 is in use,
 ```

+ddev sometimes also has this error message that will alert you to port conflicts:

+`ERROR: for ddev-router Cannot start service ddev-router: Ports are not available: listen tcp 127.0.0.1:XX: bind: An attempt was made to access a socket in a way forbidden by its access permissions.`

 This means there is another webserver listening on the named port(s) and ddev cannot access the port.
 The most common conflicts are on ports 80 and 443.

 (In some cases the conflict could be over port 8036 (phpMyAdmin) or port 8025 (MailHog)).